 Positive Imaging - Defeating Depression in your life

 I want all of you to know that the key to living a normal life is simple with this disease.
 You must do everything possible to control the "mania" element of this disease.
-Bipolarism formerly called manic depressive illness is like a seesaw of mental moods.
+Bi-polarism is like a seesaw of mental moods.
 The key is "Control the mania and you control the depression".
-There are many underlying issues with this disease that has to be addressed where people tsmoke marijuana or do other recreational drugs, this can be a ticking time bomb for nervous breakdowns or what is termed episodes.
+I am very active helping people online either through emails or with AOL or Yahoo chat.

 Due to the increase of cases I have seen recently, I must give a proper warning.
 Bipolarism is being treated by many doctors with antidepressants normally classed as SSRI (selective serotonin reuptake inhibitors-Paxil, Zoloft, Celexa, Prozac, and Luvox).
 The problem is they can increase mania and more chances for increased depression and suicide.
 I even find that use of them in conjunction with bipolar meds can cause problems.
 Now there are cases where depression is predominant but I think cases histories or keeping track of cycles can provide the best answers.